Triggers

 The complete payload of the webhook received is accessible within the trigger object that is passed to your action code.

-Shopify sync trigger
+Example sync trigger object

 An example Shopify Sync trigger